Fantom-Factory/afBedSheet/readme.md

 }
 ```

-`Err` objects are stored in the `HttpRequest.stash` map and may be retrieved by handlers with the following:
+When processing an Err, note that the thrown `Err` is stored in `HttpRequest.stash`.
+It may be retrieved by handlers with the following:

     err := (Err) httpRequest.stash["afBedSheet.err"]